reab5555/Alzheimer-Prediction/README.md

 ### Target Prediction
 - **Diagnosis**: Diagnosis status for Alzheimer's Disease, where 0 indicates No and 1 indicates Yes.

-## Main Objective
-The primary objective of this analysis is to explore the factors associated with Alzheimer's Disease, develop predictive models, and conduct statistical analyses to provide insights and predictive capabilities.
-The focus will be on a specific type of Deep Learning algorithm to improve prediction accuracy and provide valuable information to stakeholders, such as healthcare professionals and researchers.

-## Data Summary
-The dataset includes demographic details, lifestyle factors, medical history, clinical measurements, cognitive and functional assessments, symptoms, and diagnosis information.
-The data covers a wide range of features essential for understanding and predicting Alzheimer's Disease.

 ## Data Exploration and Cleaning
 Initial data exploration involved checking for missing values, outliers, and inconsistencies.
 Feature engineering steps included scaling numerical features, one-hot encoding categorical features, and undersampling to address class imbalance.